riyan-gendut/learning-OpenGL/README.md

   * rotation on arbitrary center implemented
   * (lazy) centroid calculation implemented
   * wrote maxV and minV because I'm not importing `<algorithm>` just for those
+* **ConwayGL.cpp**
+  * Implementing Conway's Game of Life using a 2D state array
+  * using array means that for the most part the Conway logic were externalized
+  * objects needs only to know if it's "alive" or "dead" and change their color accordingly